jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Hashed Passwords in a User Table</figcaption>

+In this article we are using the SHA256 hash function for simplicity. **Do not use SHA256 password hashing** in a production environment because if the database and the pepper have been compromised, weaker passwords will be easy to crack through dictionary or brute force attacks.
+SHA256 is a _fast_ hashing algorithm that is designed to generate hashes very quickly.
+This aids dictionary and brute force attacks which need to perform hash calculations as fast as possible.

+**Use Argon2** or a similar _slow_ hash function instead which will provide effective resistance against these attacks.
+See my article _[One-Way Cryptographic Algorithms](https://jdspugh.github.io/2023/04/06/one-way-cryptographic-algorithms.html)_ for more details about various one-way cryptographic functions and their characteristics.

+Note that technically the passwords hashed, not encrypted. **Encryption is a two-way cryptographic process.** This means the original password can be recovered from the encrypted password if the encryption key is known.
+Recovery of the original password is not needed for password storage and just adds another attack vector to an authentication system.

 # Reverse Hash Lookups

-Since cryptographic hash functions, including SHA256, are designed to be irreversible you might think that passwords are now safe in the database, even if it is compromised.
+Since cryptographic hash functions are designed to be irreversible you might think that passwords are now safe in the database, even if it is compromised.
 If all password where strong (e.g. 10+ random characters) and a slow hash function, such as a well configured Argon2, was used this would be the case.
 The reality is that users often choose very weak passwords such as the ones I chose: `qwerty` and `12345678`.
 What an attacker can do is prepare a table of common passwords and their corresponding hashes.
 This is known as a reverse hash lookup table.
 A specific password hash can be rapidly searched for in the table and the corresponding unhashed password extracted.

 | HashedPassword | Password |
 |-|-|